A project management calendar helps you plan and organize project tasks in no time.

 However, out of all of these, the project management calendar is the most useful.

-And if you’re a project manager, you’re probably wondering…
+If you’re a project manager, you’re probably wondering…

 How can a project calendar support your project?